paulroberts68/DevEx-Road-Map/_pages/ag_create_team.md

 * Maturity
 * Sunset

 During each of these phases the team composition and size will differ; however, as a product owner you will rely on a core team to provide continuity throughout the product lifecycle.
-The core team composition needs to be aligned with the AMM and you must scale using your private sector partners.
+The core team composition needs to be aligned with the AMM and **you must scale using your private sector partners**.
 A quick rule of thumb is that 60% of your team can be core, the remainder should be provided by partners.
 Work with your finance team to design a process where you can scale within 1-2 weeks.
 You can also liaise with the people at the [BC Developer's Exchange](https://bcdevexchange.org/home).